synchronizing/mitm/README.md

 ## Using

-You can easily boot-up the proxy and start intercepting traffic (explicitly using default values):
+You can easily boot-up the proxy and start intercepting traffic:

 ```python
 from mitm import MITM, protocol, middleware, crypto